Breach of Employment Contract

 Do you believe that your employer has wrongfully breached an employment contract?
 A dispute like this can be difficult to prove on your own, but a knowledgeable employment lawyer like Dan A. Atkerson can provide the answers you need.

 Mr. Atkerson has been serving employees in Allen, TX, Dallas, TX, and throughout North Texas for over 38 years.
 In that time, he has helped many clients obtain the results they need both in and out of the courtroom.

-To talk to Mr. Atkerson about your case, request a free consultation online or call our law office:
+To talk to Mr. Atkerson about your case, request a consultation online or call our law office:

 How To Pursue Your Employment Dispute Case